andylovecloud/AWS_Cloud_Computing/Lab-Projects/Beginner/Intermediate/Terraform/README.md

 1) AWS learner lab with startup
 2) By installing or checking login credentials to AWS Labs
 3) Change ip address of your own AWS EC2 server to hosts.ini file

+# Expectation files to return
+1) Main.tf
+2) Output.tf
+3) variables.tf
+4) Output.txt (from terraform output > output.txt)
+You need to get information to identify and connect to computer you have created.
+Remember labs are finicky so you need good information on them.
+5) Screenshot of your AWS EC2 machine created by scripts